-Let’s start by examining the benefit of content marketing for banks and financial institutions.
+What's the benefit of content marketing for financial services?

 One of the reasons content marketing has become so popular in recent years is because it’s a way of marketing a company without selling.
 Consumers are so bombarded by sales calls, ads and other hard pitches that they’ve become immune to them.
 By contrast, quality content provides information and entertainment, which, ironically, makes it a more powerful selling tool.